2021 Best Online Colleges & Degrees

 Undergraduate and graduate online coursework is asynchronous and delivered through the Blackboard learning management system.
 A generous credit transfer policy lets students receive credit for prior learning and experience, including examinations, professional or military training, and previous college coursework.
-UM Amherst is recognized for its business school, the Isenberg School of Management, which offers multiple career preparation resources, such as job and internship platforms, interview and job guidance, peer assistance, and virtual career coaching opportunities.
+UM Amherst is recognized for its business school, the Isenberg School of Management.
+Isenberg offers online degrees in business administration and management.
+It also offers multiple career preparation resources such as job and internship platforms, interview and job guidance, peer assistance, and virtual career coaching opportunities.

 Liberty University has been consistently featured on many of our program rankings.
 Their bachelor’s degrees in social work, law, and music and master’s degrees in human services and forensic psychology were all featured in our top five best program rankings of 2020.
 The faith-based institution offers over 100 online bachelor's degrees and 200 online master’s degree programs.
 On average, students take 3.5 years to complete a 120-credit bachelor’s degree and 1.5 years to complete a 35-credit master’s degree.

 Online courses are hosted on Blackboard and are asynchronous.
-Students can log into their classes at any time but must meet assignment and project deadlines.
+Distance education students can log into their classes at any time but must meet assignment and project deadlines.
 Credit transfer policies allow students to transfer up to 75% of the bachelor’s degree program and up to 50% of the master’s degree program.
 Liberty also offers payment plans and tuition discounts for first-responders, military, small businesses, and transfer students.
-A team of academic advisors, student advocates, and supplemental instruction tutors can answer questions and support students throughout the program.
+A team of academic advisors, student advocates, and supplemental instruction tutors can answer questions and support students throughout their programs.

 To apply, undergraduate and graduate students must fill out an online application and send official transcripts.
 Application requirements will vary by program.
 Resources available to enrolled students include financial services, an IT helpdesk, a writing center, library services, student forums, and networking platforms.

-Many of Arizona State University’s online bachelor’s and master’s degrees have been featured in our best online program rankings, including the top-ranked online bachelor's degrees in anthropology, philosophy, web development, and software engineering.
+Many of Arizona State University’s online bachelor’s and master’s degrees have been featured in our best online program rankings.
+These include the top-ranked online bachelor's degrees in anthropology, philosophy, web development, and software engineering.
 ASU offers over 50 online bachelor degrees and nearly 100 online master’s degrees.
 Classes follow an accelerated 7.5-week format.
 To earn a bachelor’s degree, students must complete 120 credits.
 Master’s degree programs generally require 30 to 33 credits and can be completed in one year.

-The majority of online coursework is asynchronous and accessible through Canvas.
+The majority of online coursework is asynchronous and accessible through Canvas, ideal for students with busy schedules.
 Classes emphasize discussion and working with peers.
-ASU offers comprehensive tutoring services for online students in writing and engineering, and specific tutoring groups for graduate students and other online subjects.
+ASU offers comprehensive tutoring to serve online students’ educational needs in writing and engineering, and specific tutoring groups for graduate students in other online subjects.
 Budget planning and institutional scholarships are available to help students with the cost of tuition.
 According to ASU's Career and Professional Development Services department, nearly 90% of ASU graduates are employed within six months of graduation.
 World-renowned faculty have authored journal publications, spoken at conferences, and won prestigious awards in their respective fields.

 Johns Hopkins University’s master’s degree programs have been consistently featured in our best program lists.
 With over 30 online master’s degrees available, programs in communications, finance, organizational leadership, and project management have ranked in either first or second place.
 The majority of the graduate programs are 36 credits and offered on a part-time and full-time basis.
 Students can typically complete a master’s degree in two years.